Card-on-File TransactionsWhy More Merchants Are Saying “Here, Let Me Hold That For You.”

 A card-on-file transaction is a transaction conducted using consumer pay payment information stored by the merchant and attached to a customer’s profile.
 That information can be used to conduct future purchases, with a streamlined process for the cardholder, or even no need for the cardholder’s direct involvement at all.

-Did you know?
-Many fraud attacks originate with consumers after the transaction has completed.
+Did you know that many fraud attacks originate with consumers after the transaction has been completed?
 Talk to us about an end-to-end fraud prevention strategy.REQUEST A DEMO

 Why Would Merchants Store Customer Card Information?